Exact Joint Sparse Frequency Recovery via Optimization Methods: Main Results

+Theorem \ref{thm:completedata} generalizes \cite[Theorem 1.2]{candes2013towards} from the SMV to the MMV case.
+Since Theorem \ref{thm:completedata} applies to all kinds of source signals, including the aforementioned trivial case, one cannot expect that the theoretical guarantee improves in the MMV case.

-\begin{rem} We emphasize that the dependence of the sample size $M$ per snapshot on $L$ is for controlling the probability of successful recovery.
-To make it clear, we consider the case where we seek to recover the columns of $\m{Y}^o$ independently via the SMV atomic norm minimization.
-Then with $M$ satisfying (\ref{formu:AN_bound}) at $L=1$ as in \cite{tang2012compressed}, each column of $\m{Y}^o$ can be recovered with probability $1-\delta$.
+Theorem \ref{thm:incompletedata} generalizes \cite[Theorem I.1]{tang2012compressed} from the SMV to the MMV case.
+Note that in (\ref{formu:AN_bound}) the dependence of $M$ on $L$ is for controlling the probability of successful recovery.
+To make it clear, we consider the case when we seek to recover the columns of $\m{Y}^o$ independently via the SMV method in \cite{tang2012compressed}.
+When $M$ satisfies (\ref{formu:AN_bound}) with $L=1$, each column of $\m{Y}^o$ can be recovered with probability $1-\delta$.
 It follows that $\m{Y}^o$ can be exactly recovered with probability at least $1-L\delta$.
-However, if we attempt to recover $\m{Y}^o$ via a single convex optimization problem that we propose, then with the same number of measurements the success probability is improved to $1-\sqrt{L}\delta$ (replacing $\delta$ in (\ref{formu:AN_bound}) by $\sqrt{L}\delta$). \end{rem}
+In contrast, if we recover $\m{Y}^o$ via a single convex optimization problem that we propose, then with the same number of measurements the success probability is improved to $1-\sqrt{L}\delta$ (to see this, replace $\delta$ in (\ref{formu:AN_bound}) by $\sqrt{L}\delta$).